Adapting Vision-Language Models for Evaluating World Models: Experiments

 \header{Baselines} We compare \textsc{universe} against two classes of baselines: \begin{enumerate*}[label=(\roman*)] \item \emph{Zero-shot VLMs:} Seven off-the-shelf models, including VideoLLaMA3 (2B, 7B)~\citep{damonlpsg2025videollama3} and three PaliGemma models: version~1 (3B) and version~2 (3B and 10B)~\citep{beyer2024paligemma, steiner2024paligemma}, evaluated without domain adaptation using an 8-frame visual context window.\footnote{We also experimented with CLIPScore-based evaluation (Appendix~\ref{app:clipscore-zero-shot-eval}); results underperformed relative to selected baselines and were constrained to predefined candidate sets, further underscoring the need for model adaptation.} \item \emph{Fine-tuned PaliGemma 2:} Variants adapted via full, partial, and parameter-efficient tuning.
 This backbone is selected based on a sweep over PaliGemma variants, using zero-shot performance as a guide (Appendix~\ref{app:pg-zero-shot-eval}). \end{enumerate*} The adaptation space includes 8 primary baselines: \begin{enumerate*}[label=(\roman*)] \item \textit{Single-component fine-tuning}: tuning only the vision encoder ($\mathcal{F}_\text{V}$), the multimodal projector ($\mathcal{F}_\text{P}$), or the language head ($\mathcal{F}_\text{L}$); \item \textit{Two-component fine-tuning}: jointly tuning pairs of components—$\mathcal{F}_{\text{V+P}}$, $\mathcal{F}_{\text{V+L}}$, and $\mathcal{F}_{\text{P+L}}$; \item \textit{Full-model fine-tuning}: tuning all components simultaneously ($\mathcal{F}_\text{V+P+L}$); \item \textit{LoRA-based tuning}: Parameter-efficient adaptation with rank \( r = 8 \), selected after observing minimal performance variation across \( r \in \{8, 16, 32, 48, 64\} \) (see Appendix~\ref{app:lora-results} for details). \end{enumerate*} All models are trained using 8-frame clips and a single epoch.

 \header{Results} Figure~\ref{fig:universe-vs-baselines-vs-human} (left, center) summarizes performance across Action Recognition (AR) and Character Recognition (CR).
-Zero-shot models perform poorly across both tasks: VideoLLaMA3 variants fall below 12.7\% on AR and 6.4\% on CR; PaliGemma variants reach up to 29.7\% on AR and 17.2\% on CR.
-These results confirm that general-purpose VLMs lack the temporal grounding and domain-specific semantics required for structured rollout evaluation.
-In contrast, \textsc{universe} achieves strong performance—outperforming all models on AR and ranking third on CR.
-The top two CR models either fine-tune the full vision encoder, requiring updates to $\sim$400M parameters, or fine-tune the multimodal projector with 5 $\times$ more CR supervision, each trained in isolation on a single task and prompt format. \textsc{universe}, by comparison, tunes only the 2.66M-parameter projector (0.07\% of the model), under a unified protocol spanning both tasks, all prompt formats, and reduced per-task supervision.
+Zero-shot VLMs perform poorly: VideoLLaMA3 variants stay below 12.7\% (AR) and 6.4\% (CR), while PaliGemma reaches 29.7\% (AR) and 17.2\% (CR), confirming that general-purpose models lack the temporal grounding and domain-specific semantics needed for rollout evaluation.
+In contrast, \textsc{universe} outperforms all models on AR and ranks third on CR—despite tuning only the 2.66M-parameter projector (0.07\% of the model) under a unified protocol spanning both tasks, all prompt formats, and reduced supervision.
+The two stronger CR baselines fine-tune either the full 400M-parameter vision encoder or use 5$\times$ more task-specific CR data.
 Its performance under these constraints underscores the efficiency and generality of our adaptation strategy for temporally grounded evaluation.